rust-lang/book/nostarch/chapter20.md

 ```

 This code should look generally familiar: a trait with one method and an
 associated type.
-The new part is `Rhs=Self`: this syntax is called *default
+The new part is `Rhs=Self`: This syntax is called *default
 type parameters*.
 The `Rhs` generic type parameter (short for “right-hand
 side”) defines the type of the `rhs` parameter in the `add` method.
 If we don’t
 specify a concrete type for `Rhs` when we implement the `Add` trait, the type